 The Politics major provides students with an understanding of politics and government as practiced in the United States and throughout the world, a knowledge of global political relationships, opportunities to develop skills that are useful both in the course of participating first-hand in politics and in the rigorous analysis and communication of complex information, familiarity with methods used in the study of political science, and preparation for professional careers in law, government, international affairs, and the teaching of politics and the social sciences.

 Students pursuing the major in Politics should receive a grade C or higher in each course that counts toward the major.

 40 credits minimum

 Choose three courses:

 - ISPOSC 210 United States Politics

 Choose one course:

 - POSC 312 Public Policy Analysis

-In addition students must take another 16 credits in the discipline at the 200-level or higher, at least 8 of which must be at the 300 level or higher.
+In addition to 20 credits in core courses, students must take another 20 credits in courses that the department offers as POSC or ISPOSC or IIPOSC options at the 200-level or higher, with at least 12 credits at the 300-400 level.

-Select courses to reach a total of 120 credits for the degree.
+Select courses to reach a total of 120 credits including 40 credits at the upper-level for the degree.